Opentrons/opentrons-emulation/README.md

-# Opentrons Flex Emualtion (Emulation Revamp)
+# Opentrons Flex Emualtion (POC)

 The old emulation project has been deprecated.

-Stay tuned for the new emulation project.
+This is a proof of concept for a new emulation project.